About Short Circuit and Convergence

 Workshop 4: Sunday 5th February 2023

 Pitching and Feedback Industry Panel: Saturday 25th March 2022

 1. When is the deadline for submitting applications?

-All applications must be submitted by 11.59pm on Sunday 12th December 2021 via the application form available on our website.
+All applications must be submitted by 11.59pm on Sunday 13th November 2022 via the Application Form.

 2. Who will read my application?

-Applications will be read and assessed by Short Circuit Talent Executives and Convergence Programme Leader, David Pope.
+Applications will be read and assessed by the Short Circuit team and Convergence Programme Leader, David Pope.

 3. I have had television work produced, am I eligible?